Selection Procedures in Competitive Admission: Introduction

-I then explore the possibility of asymmetric equilibria in markets with capacity constraints.
+I also use the presence of capacity constraints to explore the possibility of asymmetric equilibria.
 In particular, I show conditions under which a \textit{two-tier structure} can emerge in equilibrium, i.e., an equilibrium where a selective firm only attracts high types and a safe firm attracts lower types.
-I study this question in the context of binary types.
-I show that if firms do not face any capacity constraints, there cannot be any two-tier structure equilibria.
-On the other hand, when there are capacity constraints, it is possible to construct a two-tier structure equilibrium for some parameter values.
+Assuming types are binary, I show that, when there are capacity constraints, it is possible to construct a two-tier structure equilibrium for some parameter values.
 In that equilibrium, the selective firm chooses a test that is either more accurate or more difficult than the safe firm.
-Therefore, ex-ante identical firms can become ex-post vertically differentiated endogenously through their choice of selection procedure.
+Therefore, ex-ante identical firms can become ex-post differentiated endogenously through their choice of selection procedure.

-In the second extension, firms can make a wage offer after having accepted the candidate and dot face capacity constraints.
-In this case, firms compete both by using their acceptance rule and by making wage offers.
+In the second variation, firms can make a wage offer and do not face capacity constraints.
+In this model, an admission procedure consists of a test, an acceptance rule and a wage offer conditional on the realised signal.
+When firms can make wage offers, they compete both by using their acceptance rule and by making wage offers.
 I show that the test offered in any symmetric equilibrium is maximally difficult.
-This is because there is positive selection into harder tests under wage competition.
-When firms can make wage offers, competition is fierce not on the acceptance rule but on the wages firms offer: firms do not over-accept but they over-pay.
-Therefore, candidates only receive an offer after a high signal and selection into a more difficult test is positive.

-Wage competition and capacity constraints show how selection into the selection procedure can vary depending on the type of admissions procedures firms conduct and how it affects the qualitative properties of tests used in equilibrium.
+Wage competition and capacity constraints show how the type of admissions procedures affects the qualitative properties of tests used in equilibrium.
 When firms are not constrained by capacity and have fixed wages, the test used in a symmetric equilibrium is `lemon-dropping', i.e., the test is good at identifying low types.
 If firms face capacity constraints or compete using wages, the model predicts that firms will use `cherry-picking' tests, i.e., tests good at identifying high types.

+The key mechanism driving the results is the selection of candidates into the test.
+I say that selection into a test is positive if whenever one candidate prefers a test over another, then all candidates with higher productivity also prefer that test.

+To prove the characterisation in the baseline model, where there is no capacity constraint nor wage offers, I show that there is positive selection into more accurate tests and into \textit{easier} tests.
+In the baseline model, a Bertrand-style logic drives profits to zero in equilibrium.
+If profits are zero and selection into a test is positive, any deviating firm can construct a deviation that attracts only positive types.
+Combined with the zero profits condition, this deviation is profitable.